cherattk/event-server/README.md

-# Event Server
+## Event Server
 Pub-Sub Server

-## This project is composed by two server application:
+## This project is composed by two application
 1 - the dispatcher defined in src/dispatcher
-2 - the adminer defined in src/dispatcher with provide a web GUI.
+2 - the adminer defined in src/adminer that provide a web GUI to manage the events and the related listeners.